1978 Pontiac Firebird Trans Am

 Offered here is a 1978 Trans Am, red over white, rarer than black-and-gold, in excellent overall un-restored, survivor condition.
 With 108,000 miles on the odometer, or about 2,600 mile a year on average, this Firebird merits the “very low mileage” accolade.
 It is a lightly used, obviously well cared-for, and appealing 1970's statement.
 Indeed, its trademark—though it was optional— “screaming chicken” hood decal may well be calling out to you right now.

-The exterior of the car reinforces the “survivor” tag: Paint is excellent throughout: from the twin front grilles in the Endura bumper, to the front-fender air outlets, to the flared “fender spoilers” ahead of each wheel, to the sport mirrors, across the smooth, "no-t" top (often a source of leaks) roof, to the rear spoiler.
+The exterior of the car is eye catching with flares, and curves in the right places.
+Thanks to a recent repaint, the paint is excellent throughout: from the twin front grilles in the Endura bumper, to the front-fender air outlets, to the flared “fender spoilers” ahead of each wheel, to the sport mirrors, across the smooth, "no-t" top (often a source of leaks) roof, to the rear spoiler.
 Glass and lenses are clear and undamaged, the bespoke decals (part of an option group) on the shaker and the hood “chicken”, the front fenders, and rear spoiler are all excellent, properly located, and not faded.
 Proper emblems in excellent condition are all in place.
 The Trans Am–specific aluminum alloy “snowflake” design 15x7 wheels are virtually flawless with BFG Radial T/A tires mounted.

 Under the hood, the 6.6-liter Pontiac V8 (notably not one of the Oldsmobile-produced V8s) power plant holds center-stage in a properly laid-out and complete, but not detailed, engine bay.
+The engine was rebuilt in 2010.
 The “shaker” air-cleaner assembly crowns the “Pontiac turquoise” engine while chromed valve covers add visual interest.
 From underneath, the chassis is clean with no signs of body rust.
 The exhaust headers and separate twin exhaust pipes steal the show.

 The more than 185 high-definition photographs and the accompanying walk-around-and-startup video available on the GarageKeptMotors site faithfully present this red Trans Am from virtually every angle.
 Of course, the best appraisal of the car comes from an up-close, in-person look.
 For that, we encourage inspections by interested parties at our Grand Rapids, Michigan showroom.
 We ask only that an appointment be made in advance via phone or email contact so that we can devote our attention to our visitors and the car.